QuTech-Delft/imsep/docs/dependencies/index.md

     otherwise the code build for the current Linux distribution will fail.

 The fully-managed level could still contain easily breakable dependencies.
 Either they are updated infrequently, or simply lack quality.
-This can show in the forms of failing builds, incomplete test coverage, inconsistent versioning, etc.

-!!! note

 When adding new dependencies to a code base, it is worth the effort to check the repository for potential red flags.
+This can show in the form of failing builds, incomplete test coverage, inconsistent versioning, etc.

-!!! quote "Question"
+!!! info "Question"

-    hello!
+    You want to add [this](https://pypi.org/project/apistar/#description) dependency to your code base, what could be potential pitfalls?

-!!! question "Answer"
+??? question "Answer"

-    dfdjfhdf!
+    The following items suggest this dependency could easily break in the near-future:

+    1. Last update was in 2019.
+    2. It reports a code coverage of only 85%.
+    3. The suggested Python version is already end-of-life.
+    4. No major version (1.X.X) is available.

 ## Isolated environments

 Developers often work on various pieces of software, each with its own set of dependencies.
 When running these codes from the same environment, it could lead to conflicts.
 What if software `A` requires a higher version of a dependency, compared to the maximum allowed version for software `B`?
 The idea of isolation has become so popular, all kinds of tools exist to provide an isolated environment, with various levels of automation.

+### Virtual environments in Bash

-In this section, the idea is illustrated using the `venv` package from Python, and its package installer PIP.
+In this section, the idea of isolation is illustrated using the `venv` package from Python, and its package installer PIP.
+The `venv` package creates an isolated Python environment, which is called a virtual environment.

 !!! note

     The snippets in this section only work in (Git) Bash, see the [Windows](#virtual-environments-on-windows) section for their PowerShell equivalent.

-Using the example from the previous section, a Python environment needs to be set up that has the Numpy package installed, from version `2.0` to `2.3`.
+Using the example from the previous section, a Python environment needs to be set up that has the `numpy` package installed, from version `2.0` to `2.3`.
 Additionally, the Python version has to be from `3.10` to `3.13`.
 To check the current Python version:

 ```shell